 Uno style games have universal appeal.

 The rules are so easy and adaptable that the games can be played with any number of cards.
 The game of disCARD has its roots in Uno but as the point of playing is to get exposure to sounds-spellings and words already taught, we adjust the rules to suit.
 We might deal out 5,7, or 9 cards.
 There are no draw 4 cards as that is too much.
 Instead, we have pick up 2 cards.
 An Uno deck is 108 cards.
-The disCARD decks differ depending on the sound-spellings in the pack.
-The disCARD decks do not have that many cards so that we can sort sound-spellings, and it doesn’t become an arduous task.
+The disCARD decks differ depending on the sound-spellings and words in the pack.

 The uncertain reward of games like Uno engages students in active learning.